jellyfin/jellyfin-kodi/README.md

   + Playlists
   + Theme media
 - Direct play and transcode
-- Watched and resume state.
-This is a 2-way synchronisation.
-Your content will receive updates across Kodi setups and your server.
+- A 2-way watched and resume state between your server and Kodi.
+This is a near instant feature.
-- Remote control your Kodi; send play commands from your Emby webclient or Emby mobile apps.
+- Remote control your Kodi; send play commands from your Emby web client or Emby mobile apps.
 - Extrafanart (rotating backgrounds) for skins that support it
 - Offer to delete content after playback
 - Backup your emby kodi profile.
 See the [Emby backup option](https://github.com/MediaBrowser/plugin.video.emby/wiki/Create-and-restore-from-backup)